top of page

 The chapels within the enclosure walls of the Ptolemaic temple at Deir el-Medina consist of a group of four adjacent chapels situated on the southern side.
 During the Coptic period, when the temple area was used as a monastery, these chapels underwent numerous alterations, some of which affected the basic plan of the structure.

-My aim was to compare Ann Bomanns plans and detailed descriptions using her text published in 1991 pp. 45-47 with the remains of the cult buildings at Deir el-Medina in February 2007.
+My aim was to compare Ann Bomanns plans and detailed descriptions, based on her text published in 1991 pp. 45-47 with the remains of the cult buildings at Deir el-Medina in February 2007.

 The results together with the photographs can be found on the following pages.